 Ms. Polidoro was of counsel in Cooperstown Holstein Corp. v.
 Town of Middlefield, one of the first two decisions in the state defending the right of the Town to ban fracking for natural gas through the use of its zoning law, ultimately affirmed by the Court of Appeals.
 She was also of counsel in Gabrielli v.
 Town of New Paltz, which successfully defended the right of the Town of New Paltz to regulate its wetlands and vernal pools in the face of a constitutional and SEQRA challenge.
 This decision established that towns do not have to accurately map each wetland before enacting a wetlands law, nor do they have to forego regulating vernal pools, though they may exist for only two months a year.

 Ms. Polidoro studied at the Pace Land Use Law Center throughout law school and was a senior associate on the Pace Environmental Law Review.
 With Pace Law School Professor John Nolon, Victoria coauthored "Hydrofracking: Disturbances Both Geological and Political: Who Decides?" published in the Urban Lawyer.
 She has participated in the Land Use Law Center's Land Use Leadership Alliance Training Program as a facilitator and lecturer during its training programs for local officials.
 Ms. Polidoro has also lectured on the topic of land use law at a continuing legal education course for attorneys.
-She was selected for the Upstate New York Super Lawyers Rising Star list in 2014, 2015, 2016, 2017 and 2018.

 Her publications on the topic of land use and municipal law include: